top of page

 These are the areas where future risk can be reduced.
 Not by asking why people failed to follow the rules, but by asking how the system made those actions make sense.

 These explanations feel satisfying.
-But they rarely improve performance.
-In complex organisations, people are constantly operating with incomplete information.
-They are balancing competing demands, interpreting signals, and making decisions based on their understanding of the situation at the time.
+Yet they rarely improve performance.
+In complex organisations, people constantly operate with incomplete information.
+They balance competing demands, interpret signals, and make decisions based on their understanding of the situation at the time.

 When outcomes are poor, it is rarely because people chose to ignore the rules.
 It is more related to the system not providing them with the awareness, clarity, or support needed to apply those rules effectively.